MinecraftSniffer/imaginary-packages/README.md

 # imaginary-packages
-An "official" repo for Imaginary Distro
+An "official" repo for Imaginary Distro (Beta)